logo

 Rushing, as it pertains to joining fraternities or sororities on a college campus, can be an exhilarating whirlwind.
 Amidst the frenzied excitement and anticipation, however, rushing significantly impacts social dynamics within campuses.
 It generates both positive and negative changes in relationships among students.

-On one hand, rushing provides opportunities for newfound friendships and networks of support that push past geographical boundaries, backgrounds or majors.
+On the one hand, rushing provides opportunities for newfound friendships and networks of support that push past geographical boundaries, backgrounds or majors.
 Fraternities and sororities are designed around strong brotherhoods/sisterhoods that provide members with a sense of belonging while navigating through their higher education journey.
 Pledges undergo shared experiences that foster camaraderie like no other – imagine late-night study sessions gearing up for midterms together or simply huddled over pizza discussing life’s big questions.
 This process enables strangers to become fast friends tied by unique bonds.

 • Rising confidence levels from being part of tight-knit communities.